 To honor the esteemed guests as they prepared to depart a week later an elaborate ball was hosted in the hotel by the City on June 25.

 A few months later, on October 23, 1860, the hotel was the terminus of a political procession in support of Senator Stephen Douglas.
-The Times noted that the hotel “is crowded with guests, among whom are a large number of Southerners.
+The New York Times noted that the hotel “is crowded with guests, among whom are a large number of Southerners.
 Of these, some of the more enthusiastic had decorated their windows with Chinese variegated lanterns, while the balconies were thronged with gentlemen, and the windows, everywhere fronting Broadway, were radiant with the eyes and jewels, that sparkled in the light of fireworks and torches, of fair ladies.”
 The newspaper said that when the procession reached the Metropolitan, scores of Roman candles were fired off, “and sentiments of Samsonian strength in reference to the perpetuity of the Union, the defeat of Lincoln, the utter crushing out and perfectly overwhelming annihilation of the Black Republicans, were freely, but not obtrusively of offensively indulged in.”

 The Spartan Artillery halted in front of the hotel and fired a cannon “which startled the ladies and the gas in the neighboring street lamps, causing the former to scream out, and the latter to go out.”